 After the fall of Neville Chamberlain in May 1940, the Liberals were generously represented - relative to their numbers in the Commons - in Churchill's new coalition government, Sinclair becoming Secretary of State for Air.
 Churchill, understandably, devoted little thought to the party and its affairs for most of the war.
-On occasion he felt the government was getting inadequate support from the Liberals, and in 1942 he reprimanded Sinclair for this, at the same time reassuring him that 'I have never measured the strength of the Liberal Party by its Parliamentary representation."
-It seems fair to say that Churchill's announcement in 1945 that he was a Liberal as much as he was a Conservative was not completely without precedent in his rhetoric; on the other hand, he had not felt compelled to articulate this particular aspect of his political identity for some considerable time previously.
-It was, however, to become a familiar trope in the years to come.
+On occasion he felt the government was getting inadequate support from the Liberals, and in 1942 he reprimanded Sinclair for this, at the same time reassuring him that 'I have never measured the strength of 1906 because he had so little else to play with.
+His domestic record in the 1920s had some things to recommend it, but his Chancellorship (and, in particular, his decision to return to the Gold Standard) was now too closely associated with the perceived failures of the inter-war years to be of much use to him politically.